reejk/StaticEcs/README.md

 # Additional features
 ### Component identifiers
-In case when the project is very large or on the contrary small and the size of compiled code is important
+In case when the project is very large or on the contrary small and the size of compiled code is important:
-typed Query, and sugar methods of entity handling can increase the compiled code size due to monomorphization of generic types in structures and methods.
+Things like - typed Query, and sugar methods of entity handling, can increase the compiled code size due to monomorphization of generic types in structures and methods.
-To avoid this, a dynamic identifier mechanism for components, tags, and masks is implemented
+To avoid this, a dynamic identifier mechanism for components, tags, and masks is implemented - which allow you to use them instead of type parameters
 How it works:
 ```csharp
 // After calling Ecs.CreateWorld(EcsConfig.Default());